illumine/articles/Linux-Admin-School/Create-and-Delete-Users-SSH-from-Windows.md

 Copy `juser` private and public keys `/home/juser/.ssh/id_rsa`  and `/home/juser/.ssh/id_rsa.pub` to your windows machine.
 To copy it you can use the [WinSCP free tool](https://winscp.net/eng/download.php)

+Certificates is just encrypted ANSI text, so you can copy paste their contect and save them to a local file in your windows machine as long as the EOL (End of Line) is preserved..